top of page

 Birmingham Assay Office

-First, a little history.
-The Birmingham Assay Office has been around since 1773, mostly known for hallmarking precious metals.
-But their gemmology lab is much newer, starting in 2000.
-They set it up to help with gem testing, diamond grading, and specialist reports for the jewellery trade.
-The lab works very closely with SafeGuard, their valuation department, to make sure everything tested is properly identified, assessed, and valued.
-Over the years, they’ve built a strong reputation for being accurate, trusted, and very high tech.
+The Birmingham Assay Office has a storied history, having been established in 1773.
+Although it's primarily known for hallmarking precious metals, its gemmology lab is much newer, dating back to 2000.
+This lab was set up specifically for gem testing, diamond grading, and providing specialized reports for the jewellery trade.
+The lab collaborates closely with SafeGuard to ensure every examined piece is accurately identified, assessed, and valued.
+Over the years, they have built a solid reputation for being reliable, precise, and high-tech.

-My journey started early.
-I left Cardiff on a direct train to Birmingham New Street – just two hours, really easy.
-From there, I jumped in a taxi straight to the Assay Office, tucked away on Moreton Street in the Jewellery Quarters.
-The building is sleek and modern, and when you walk in, you know straight away you’re somewhere special.
+My journey began early in the day.
+I boarded a direct train from Cardiff to Birmingham New Street.
+The trip only took about two hours, making it relatively easy.
+Once I arrived, I hopped into a taxi that took me straight to the Assay Office, located on Moreton Street in the Jewellery Quarters.
+The building itself is modern and sleek; upon entering, I knew I was somewhere extraordinary.

-Once the film was ready, we sat down and looked at each pearl using a loupe.
-This part was a real eye-opener.
-We were checking if the pearls were beaded or non-beaded.
+Once the film was ready, we examined each pearl closely with a loupe.
+This part was eye-opening as we checked if the pearls were beaded or non-beaded.

 Non beaded freshwater cultured pearl under x-ray showing a mantle tissue